 Carl Craig (Carl Craig): Artist Biography

-With the turn of the 21st century, the musician moved into classical music with 2008's "ReComposed" (in collaboration with Maurice von Oswald) and 2017's "Versus".
+With the beginning of the 21st century, the musician switched to classical music with the works "ReComposed" in 2008 (in collaboration with Maurice von Oswald) and "Versus" in 2017.

 In addition to writing his own music, which is all of a high quality, Craig also runs the Planet E Communications label.